Los Angeles Agenda

 How do organizations provide employees with the skills needed to meet the ever-changing needs of their companies?
 Developing a culture of learning and development to enable employees to manage rapidly changing working conditions.
 Ensuring learning and development provides resilience to employees.
 What can organizations do now to ensure remote workers have the same access to learning opportunities?

-Chief Executive Officer, HRCI
+Chief Business Officer, HRCI

 As workplaces become more complex - hybrid environments, increasingly multi-generational/multi-cultural/neurodiverse – how should cultures ensure people and performance thrive together?
 One size does not fit all – what is the perceived backlash against wellbeing programs in organizations?
 How are organizations still falling short in delivering equitable wellbeing outcomes?
 As AI and automation will disproportionately affect different workgroups, how should employers adjust their wellbeing strategies to mitigate the psychological risks and skill gaps for specific employee groups facing major job transformation or increased workload demands?